marcojakob/code.makery.ch/collections/library/javafx-8-tutorial-zh-cn-part3.md

 </pre>

 <div class="alert alert-info">
-**Truco:** Puedes cambiar el formato de la fecha cambiando el patrón `DATE_PATTERN`.
-Para conocer los diferentes tipos de formato consulta  <a class="alert-link" href="http://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html">DateTimeFormatter</a>.
+**Hint:** You can change the format of the date by changing the `DATE_PATTERN`.
+For all possible formats see <a class="alert-link" href="http://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html">DateTimeFormatter</a>.
 </div>

-#### Utilización de la clase DateUtil
+#### Use the DateUtil

-Ahora necesitamos utilizar la nueva clase `DateUtil` en el método `showPersonDetails` de `PersonOverviewController`.
-Sustituye el *TODO* que habíamos añadido con la línea siguiente:
+Now we need to use our new `DateUtil` in the `showPersonDetails` method of `PersonOverviewController`.
+Replace the *TODO* we added with the following line:

 <pre class="prettyprint lang-java">
 birthdayLabel.setText(DateUtil.format(person.getBirthday()));
 </pre>

-### Detecta cambios de selección en la tabla
+### Listen for Table Selection Changes

+To get informed when the user selects a person in the person table, we need to *listen for changes*.

-Para enterarse de que el usuario ha seleccionado a un persona en la tabla de contactos, necesitamos escuchar los cambios.
-Esto se consigue mediante la implementación de un interface de JavaFX que se llama [`ChangeListener`](http://docs.oracle.com/javase/8/javafx/api/) with one method called `changed(...)`.
-Este método solo tiene tres parámetros: `observable`, `oldValue`, y `newValue`.
+There is an interface in JavaFX called [`ChangeListener`](http://docs.oracle.com/javase/8/javafx/api/) with one method called `changed(...)`.
+The method has three parameters: `observable`, `oldValue`, and `newValue`.

-En Java 8 la forma más elegante de implementar una interfaz con un único método es mediante una *lambda expression*.
-Añadiremos algunas líneas al método `initialize()` de  `PersonOverviewController`.
-El código resultante se asemejará al siguiente:
+We will create such a `ChangeListener` using a Java 8 *lambda expression*.
+Let's add a few lines to the `initialize()` method in `PersonOverviewController`.
+Now it looks like this:

 ##### PersonOverviewController.java